Animal Feeding Operations – An Overview

 Background

-Animal feeding operations (AFOs) are agricultural businesses and operations where animals are kept and raised in confined situations.
+Animal feeding operations (“AFOs”) are agricultural businesses and operations where animals are kept and raised in confined conditions.
 Animals found in these operations are used to produce dairy products, to lay eggs, or to be slaughtered.
 Rather than sending animals out to graze on farmland, feed is brought to the animals within these operations.
 This type of agricultural operation operates on a small area of land to perform its functions.
-The USDA’s Natural Resources Conservation Service (NRCS) estimates that there are approximately 450,000 AFOs within the United States.
+The USDA’s Natural Resources Conservation Service (“NRCS”) estimates that there are approximately 450,000 AFOs within the United States.

 According to the USDA’s Economic Research Service, animal products account for more than fifty percent of the value of U.S. agricultural products, exceeding $120 billion per year.
 The animals and animal products produced in AFOs are a significant component of this $120 billion figure.

-AFOs implicate a number of legal, economic, and policy issues.
-Issue areas include finance and credit, market concentration, production contracts, animal identification, animal welfare, the Packers and Stockyards Act (PSA), the impact of AFOs on natural resources and the environment, the application of state and local zoning laws, and state nuisance laws.
+AFOs implicate several legal, economic, and policy issues including finance and credit, market concentration, production contracts, animal identification, animal welfare, the Packers and Stockyards Act (“PSA”), impacts on the environment, application of state and local zoning laws, and state nuisance laws.

 The Clean Water Act

 The CWA is a central component of the regulation of animal feeding operations.
-In particular, the CWA requires Concentrated Animal Feeding Operations (CAFOs) to obtain a National Pollutant Discharge Elimination System Permit (NPDES) for their “point source” discharges of pollutants into the waters of the United States.
-CAFOs are a subset of AFOs and used to described AFOs with more than 1,000 animal units.
-This type of AFO is specifically governed by the “CAFO Rule” in the CWA.
+In particular, the CWA requires Concentrated Animal Feeding Operations (“CAFOs”) to obtain a National Pollutant Discharge Elimination System Permit (“NPDES”) for their “point source” discharges of pollutants into the waters of the United States.
+CAFOs are AFOs with more than 1,000 animal units.
+CAFOs are specifically governed by the “CAFO Rule” in the CWA.
 The CWA similarly applies to “concentrated aquatic animal production facilities.”
 The Environmental Protection Agency bears primary responsibility for implementing the CWA and its regulations.
 For a broader discussion of the CWA, please visit the Clean Water Act Reading Room.

 Other Applicable Laws